Milad-Akarie/auto_route_library/README.md

 ```dart
  AutoRoute(page: ProfileRoute.page, guards: [AuthGuard()]);
 ```

 #### Guarding all stack-routes

-You can have all your stack-routes (none-tab-routes) go throuw a global guard by having your Router implement an AutoRouteGuard. let's say you have an App with no publish screens, we'd have a global guard that only allows navigation if the user is authenticated or if we're navigating to the LoginRoute.
+You can have all your stack-routes (none-tab-routes) go through a global guard by having your Router implement an AutoRouteGuard. let's say you have an App with no publish screens, we'd have a global guard that only allows navigation if the user is authenticated or if we're navigating to the LoginRoute.

 ```dart
 @AutoRouterConfig()